 The bundle extends to 84 days (12 weeks) postpartum.
 The workgroup recommends at least two postpartum visits with additional visits as needed.
 Postpartum care should be individualized following recommendations within the American College of Obstetrics and Gynecologists committee opinion on Redefining the Postpartum Visit.
+Higher-risk patients may need to be seen more often.
 Visits should at a minimum include:

-- Three weeks postpartum visit including:

-- o Physical recovery from birth

-- Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburg Postnatal Depression Scale), anxiety (e.g., GAD), tobacco use, substance use disorder.

-- Other topics as needed or wanted by the patient

-- Additional comprehensive visit prior to 12 weeks postpartum including:

-- Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9), anxiety (e.g., GAD), tobacco use, substance use disorder.

-- Infant care and feeding

-- o Sexuality including contraception (if needed) and discussing birth spacing

-- Same-day placement of long-acting reversible contraceptive, if desired

-- Use of shared decision making on contraception (e.g., Birth control options: Things to consider)

-- Sleep and fatigue

-- Physical recovery from birth

-- Chronic disease management (if needed)

-- o Health maintenance

-- o Identification of primary care provider to assume care after 12 weeks postpartum

-- Discussion of importance of vaccines

-- Support women in the postpartum period.

-- Home visits

-- Connection with well-women care/primary care
+- Three weeks postpartum visit including: - Physical recovery from birth - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9, Edinburgh Postnatal Depression Scale), anxiety (e.g., GAD), suicidality, and tobacco, alcohol, marijuana, and other drug use. - Sexuality including contraception (if needed) and discussing birth spacing - Same-day placement of long-acting reversible contraceptive, if desired - Use of shared decision making on contraception (e.g., Birth control options: Things to consider) - Other topics as needed or wanted by the patient - Additional comprehensive visit prior to 12 weeks postpartum including:16 - Assessment of mood and emotional well-being including screening with a validated tool for depression (e.g., PHQ-9), anxiety (e.g., GAD), tobacco use, substance use disorder. - $\circ \quad \text{Infant care and feeding} \\$ - Sleep and fatigue - Physical recovery from birth - Chronic disease management, if needed - Health maintenance - Identification of primary care provider to assume care after 12 weeks postpartum - Discussion of importance of vaccines - Other topics as needed or wanted by the patient - Support women in the postpartum period. - Home visits